This post was updated on Sep 2, 2023

-> Do you often catch yourself thinking or saying how weak, stupid, or unlovable you are?
+Do you often catch yourself thinking or saying how weak, stupid, or unlovable you are?
 This is known as negative self-talk.
 It can reduce your self-esteem and increase your dependence on your partner.
+Ask yourself “Whose voice is that REALLY?”
+If that internal voice is punishing, belittling, or humiliating, it’s likely not coming from. your authentic self.
 Try to notice it and replace it with more positive alternatives.

-> - Practice self-care:
+- Practice self-care:

 Learning to love and care for yourself can help reduce stress and give you more confidence.
 This may include meditation, physical exercise, journaling, hobbies, and talking to trusted friends.
 For all of us, healthy relationships start with the one we have with ourselves.
 Think carefully about how you can care for yourselves in ways that are nurturing, loving and, importantly, protective and safe.